General Degree Requirements

 Although there is no Institute requirement of a minor for the doctoral degree, certain departments require that candidates take a number of subjects outside their major field.

 There is no Institute language requirement; however, several departments require that a candidate be able to read or speak a second or third language with intermediate competence.
-A student may satisfy the requirement in one of three ways: by fulfilling the requirement before entrance by passing one or more intermediate or advanced subjects with a grade of C or better; through examination by MIT Global Studies and Languages (GSL); or by taking language subjects offered by MIT GSL or its affiliated cross-registration partners according to the requirements of the candidate's home department.
+A student may satisfy the requirement in one of three ways: by fulfilling the requirement before entrance by passing one or more intermediate or advanced subjects with a grade of C or better; through examination by MIT Global Languages; or by taking language subjects offered by MIT Global Languages or its affiliated cross-registration partners according to the requirements of the candidate's home department.

 Normally, introductory subjects in a language cannot be used to satisfy a requirement for language proficiency.

-MIT GSL offers a variety of intermediate and advanced language subjects, stressing the ability to read and speak in Chinese, French, German, Japanese, Portuguese, Russian, or Spanish.
-For the purpose of meeting the requirement through examination, MIT GSL gives written examinations each semester prior to pre-registration (November and April) in any language offered at MIT.
+MIT Global Languages offers a variety of intermediate and advanced language subjects, stressing the ability to read and speak in Chinese, French, German, Japanese, Portuguese, Russian, or Spanish.
+For the purpose of meeting the requirement through examination, MIT Global Languages gives written examinations each semester prior to pre-registration (November and April) in any language offered at MIT.
 If a candidate wishes to be examined in a language not offered at MIT, the candidate's home department will have to arrange for this examination.

-For more information, visit the the GSL Graduate Language Exam website.
+For more information, visit the MIT Global Languages Graduate Language Exam website.